31 Unique Things to Do in Seattle, Washington

 There's also a pond that's home to lots of ducks!
 Best of all, most of the attraction is free to explore.
 You must pay for access to the Japanese Garden, but it's well worth it.

-🏨 Place to stay close to Washington Park Arboretum
+🏨 Place to stay near Washington Park Arboretum

 Visit the Wing Luke Museum